-Lawmaker: Intel shows former Gitmo detainees threaten US
+Lawmaker: Intel shows Gitmo transfers aiming to rejoin fight

-WASHINGTON (AP) — A key lawmaker says new U.S. intelligence shows that former detainees released recently from the Guantanamo Bay detention center are trying to return to terrorism.
+WASHINGTON (AP) — A key U.S. lawmaker warned Tuesday that new intelligence shows former detainees released recently from the Guantanamo Bay detention center are trying to return to terrorism.

-House Foreign Affairs Committee Chairman Ed Royce says in a letter to President Barack Obama that he’s received a “troubling new report” from the U.S. intelligence community.
-He says the report also shows detainees were recently transferred to a country poorly equipped to stop them from returning to battle.
+In a letter to President Barack Obama, House Foreign Affairs Committee Chairman Ed Royce, R-Calif., said his committee had received a “troubling new report” from the U.S. intelligence community about detainees recently transferred to foreign countries.
+He said the report also showed that detainees were recently transferred to a country poorly equipped to stop them from returning to battle.

-Royce isn’t naming the country.
-In recent months detainees have been sent to Saudi Arabia, the United Arab Emirates and elsewhere.
+“In light of this dangerous revelation, I again ask that you immediately halt all transfers from Guantanamo Bay and take steps to secure former detainees who pose a threat to U.S. national security,” Royce said.

-Royce is calling on Obama to halt any additional transfers.
-But Obama is expected to continue whittling down the population in his final days.
+The White House’s National Security Council didn’t comment on the letter.
+But Obama is expected to continue whittling down the prison’s population in his final days in office.

 Most Read Stories